Rhythms and Weekly Satsangs

 Our Youngest Son, David

-Our kids are spread out in age, 13 years, actually.
+Our kids are spread out in age, by 13 years, actually.
 So, by the time David was age 5, there were other parents leading Ananda Sunday School.
 We saw this as an opportunity to take a well deserved break and go to regular Sunday Service, while David went to Sunday school.
 However, he declared that he didn’t want to go to Sunday school unless we taught it.
 Oh my!
 (Looking back, I recall he idolized Peter, who is 8 years older, and David always seemed to want to “catch up” to Peter.)

 I explained that we needed a break from teaching Sunday school, but we would be happy to help out sometimes, and wouldn’t that be nice?
 No – he didn’t want to go unless we taught it every week.
 I said that wasn’t going to happen.